Killinskillz69/Nineteen69-paystring.crypto.com-/JSON-RPC.md

   - `input`: `DATA` - the data send along with the transaction.
   - `nonce`: `QUANTITY` - the number of transactions made by the sender prior to this one.
   - `to`: `DATA`, 20 Bytes - address of the receiver. `null` when its a contract creation transaction.
-  - `transactionIndex`: `QUANTITY` - integer of the transactions index position in the block. `null` when its pending.
+  - `transactionIndex`: `QUANTITY` - integer of the transaction's index position in the block. `null` when its pending.
   - `value`: `QUANTITY` - value transferred in Wei.
   - `v`: `QUANTITY` - ECDSA recovery id
   - `r`: `DATA`, 32 Bytes - ECDSA signature r